2 Bedroom (Sleeps 5) Cottage in Totland Bay

 Cliffway has a large sunny garden, with trees for shade, which provides a great place to relax for all the family..

-Totland Bay is a Marine Conservation Society Recommended Beach (MCS Award) & is classified as Excellent by the EA.
-It also forms a part of the Needles Marine Protected Area.
+Totland Bay is a Marine Conservation Society Recommended Beach (MCS Award) with a 5 star water quality (2024) and classified as Excellent by the Environment Agency (in 2023 as samples not completed for 2024).
+The bay forms a part of the Needles Marine Protected Area.

 The Headon Warren Walk which starts on the Turf Walk was highlighted by the National Trust as one of the UK's 'Walks with a 'WOW Factor'.
 It is a Site of Special Scientific Interest (SSSI), a lowland heath covered by a mix of heather/gorse.
 There are a range of breeding birds on the cliffs.
 Views of the Solent, the island and mainland are possible from the top of Headon Warren.